EllatifiRayane/SQL-projects/README.md

 # Here it's a project i've done at school

-This project is aimed to manage the database of a small club of football.
+This project is aimed to manage the database of a small club of football with SQL(Oracle).
 The database is composed by 7 entities : Adherent, Team, League, Stadium, Opponent, Training and Game.

 By managing this database the club can have information about all the activities.